maelh/radio-frequency-prototype-boards/NanoVNA-Usage.md

 The official manual of the NanoVNA has a section on [how to calibrate the NanoVNA](https://nanovna.com/?page_id=2).

+### Tips

+- Select the right mode/chip
+  - If you updated the firmware, settings might have been changed that create wrong measurements.
+Be sure to check the menu `CONFIG>EXPERT SETTINGS>MORE>MODE` and select the right model (newer NanoVNAs usually use MS5351, but after a firmware update mode is reset to the default, Si5351, which will show as excessive spurs in the output).

 ## Measuring

 If you have the RF Demo Kit mentioned in [NecessaryToolsAndParts](NecessaryToolsAndParts.md), you can test your NanoVNA and see if it creates valid results.